cni-iisc/cni-website/_newsletters/2023/may.md

 events_headline: We have three seminars and the beginning of our annual hackathon this month.
 events:
-    - name: Mean-field control for restless bandits and weakly coupled MDPs
+    - name: "Mean-field control for restless bandits and weakly coupled MDPs"
       description: by Dr. Nicolas Gast from INRIA on 2nd May @4pm
       url: https://youtu.be/pM11eHp_RYM